 John has been a speaker and moderator at many conferences.
 For example, at the 2018 International Economic Development Council (IEDC) Leadership Summit, John was a panellist on the topic “Best Practices in Operating a Regional FDI Organization.”
 At the 2012 Leadership Summit in San Antonio (TX), John facilitated a round table on “It’s a Global World”.
 At the same event in 2009 in Tempe (AZ), John spoke on the topic “Financing Partnerships within Your Region” which addressed unique funding sources and solutions to build and support regional partnerships.
 At the time of NAFTA’s renegotiation, John was a speaker on a panel discussion, “NAFTA and the Auto Industry,” at the 2018 Canada-United States Law Institute Annual Conference, “Back to the Future,” at Case Western Reserve University in Cleveland.
 He was also an expert panellist at the 2017 Automotive Policy Research Centre Workshop on the “Impacts of Potential Trade and Tax Policy Changes on Automotive Trade within the Great Lakes Region.”
 He arranged and moderated a panel at the 2015 Great Lakes Economic Forum in Chicago on “Economic Corridors and Clusters.”
 John moderated an expert panel on “Canada’s Trade Opportunities with the U.S., Europe and China/India” at I.E. Canada’s 78th Annual Conference, “Best Practices in Global Trade and Customs”, in Toronto in October 2009.
 John also delivered guest lectures on Economic Development and Investment Attraction in 2016 and 2017 to a course on the Theory and Practice of Public Policy which was offered as part of the Master of Engineering and Public Policy (MEPP) degree offered by McMaster University in Hamilton.

 John sustains his active public policy role and business networks through memberships in the C.D.
-Howe Institute, the Canadian International Council, the Council of the Great Lakes Region, International Economic Development Council, Economic Developers Council of Ontario, the Japan Society, Communitech Technology Association, the Forum for International Trade Training, the Royal Canadian Military Institute, the Greater Kitchener-Waterloo Chamber of Commerce and the Cambridge Chamber of Commerce.
+Howe Institute, the Canadian International Council, International Economic Development Council, Economic Developers Council of Ontario, the Japan Society, Communitech Technology Association, the Royal Canadian Military Institute, the Greater Kitchener-Waterloo Chamber of Commerce and the Cambridge Chamber of Commerce.

 John holds a Bachelor of Commerce degree from McGill University.
 In 2008 John completed the Directors Education Program jointly developed by the Institute of Corporate Directors (ICD) and the Rotman School of Management at the University of Toronto.
 He has since been granted the ICD.D professional certification for directors and served as a founding member of the Executive and Secretary of the ICD’s Southwestern Ontario Chapter until November 2014.